 If you need to transparently handle reconnecting after an error, or for other use cases that may not be supported by your client library, simply encapsulate the client library within a management class that handles all the tricky bits, and pass that around instead.

-What is the recommended approach for making configuration variables available to multiple resource classes?
+What is the recommended approach for app configuration?